-When you receive an abuse report, have you ever asked yourself; what should the entire lifecycle of the report to take down be?
+When you receive an abuse report, have you ever asked yourself; what should the entire lifecycle of the report takedown be?
 That is, what should happen with the report and the data within it?
-What if you could start managing abuse, with a clean data flow rather than raw reports having bad reports filtered out, reports rerouted that need to go to a different department like legal or division all up front, metadata from reports extracted, threats and network resources tagged, subscriber’s identified for further action, and only have clean data?
+What if you could start managing abuse, with a clean data flow rather than raw reports having bad reports filtered out, reports rerouted that need to go to a different department like legal or division all upfront, metadata from reports extracted, threats and network resources tagged, the subscriber’s identified for further action, and only have clean data?

 Remember, I said “what if you could automatically” do this, AbuseHQ Inbound processing has the power to do all this, simply; with only 10-15 minutes on average; spent on an upfront configuration investment.

 Automating inbound processing using AbuseHQ, immediately returns to you hours each and every day, because you no longer spend time reading, organizing, and trying to understand reports.
 This immediately gives you, more time to address serious network issues like phishing, spam, and malware.

 So, what’s involved in getting started with AbuseHQ inbound processing?
 It’s simple.
 Let’s find out how.

 To view more technical documentation on inbound processing, visit our Knowledge Base.

 So first, think of inbound processing as creating filters in an Amazon search.
 Filters (or tags) remove irrelevant products so you only see what you need.
 In the same way, AbuseHQ’s inbound processing filters and tags abuse events with criteria so that you only see and act on abuse events that match your criteria.

 Creating filters within inbound processing is one of the most common things we see people add within inbound processing, and it’s simple to set up.
 Within the AbuseHQ inbound process flow chart user interface, open a node anywhere, and set a filter with the variables you want.